-The Housing and Accommodation Support Initiative (HASI) and Community Living Supports (CLS) are state wide programs providing support to people who have a severe mental illness so that they can live and participate in the community, in the way that they want to.
+The Housing and Accommodation Support Initiative (HASI) and Community Living Supports (CLS) are state wide programs providing psychosocial supports to people who have a severe mental illness so that they can live and recover in the community, in the way that they want to.
+These programs are part of a suite of community-based psychosocial programs for adults called the NSW Mental Health Community Living Programs.

-Under the programs, the Ministry of Health funds specialist community managed organisations to deliver a full range of flexible psychosocial supports, in close partnership with local health district clinical mental health teams and the Department of Family and Community Services (FACS).
+The Ministry of Health funds specialist community managed organisations to deliver HASI and CLS, in close partnership with local health districts.

 Ministry of Health funded psychosocial supports commenced in 2003 with HASI General, and the supports have expanded progressively in phases: